mcktrjn/viewpoint/readme.md

 Another equally important goal was to connect the app with **Firebase**, which provides backend services, and configure the following features to meet my needs:

-- **Firestore:** to store all data related to stories (Firestore supports offline data persistence, which is crucial for PWA development)
+- **Firestore** - to store all data related to stories (Firestore supports offline data persistence, which is crucial for PWA development)
-- **Storage:** to store all media, such as photos
+- **Storage** - to store all media, such as photos
-- **Hosting:** to host an app using a secure connection
+- **Hosting** - to host an app using a secure connection

 The last of the important goals was to implement the app following the principles of **Responsive Web Design (RWD)** and add interactions based on pointer and scroll events to give the app a more native feel.